Laser Wakefield Acceleration in a Capillary Gas Cell Producing GeV-Scale High-Quality Electron Beams: Particle-In-Cell (PIC) Simulation of Laser Wakefield Acceleration

 Among the configurations investigated in our study, Case-2 demonstrates the most favorable performance, producing an electron beam with a net charge of 41 pC, a mean energy of 1.01 GeV, a relative FWHM energy spread of $2.4\%$, an RMS beam divergence of 1.0 mrad, and an RMS normalized emittance of 2.1 mm·mrad and 1.2 mm·mrad in the two transverse planes, respectively.
-A further optimization in designing the capillary geometry and laser parameters can reduce the energy spread of the generated electron beam to below $1\%$.
-For example, reducing the cross-sectional area of the capillary inlets (e.g., using a 300-$\mu$m capillary channel) can further localize the ionization-injected area, resulting in a lower energy spread.
-Furthermore, periodic changes in the accelerating field slope, as theoretically proposed in a recent study \cite{guan2025achieving}, can be implemented in our capillary setup to reduce the electron-beam energy spread to below the percentage level.
+A further optimization in designing the capillary geometry, laser parameters, and gas target parameters can reduce the energy spread of the generated electron beam to below $1\%$.
+For example, periodic changes in the accelerating field slope, as theoretically proposed in a recent study \cite{guan2025achieving}, can be implemented in our capillary setup to reduce the electron-beam energy spread to below the percentage level.